Were You Arrested in Texas and Need Help? Check Out Our FAQs

-Along with the temporary license, you should have been given papers related.
+Along with the temporary license, you should have been given papers related to the charge.
 In some situations, the judge who sets the bond is required to put a condition on your bond that you put an interlock device on your car.
 That is a device you have to blow into before you can start your car.
 If that condition was placed on your bond, you will be in violation of your bond if you don't do it.
 That means your bond could be revoked, and you could be arrested again and go back to jail.
-So make sure you check, and if in doubt, ask your bondman.
+So make sure you check, and if in doubt, ask your bondsman.

 If you hire a lawyer, they can take care of these things for you.
 If you haven't done so already, request our free book on Hiring a lawyer for Your DWI case.
 I guarantee you it won't be a waste of your time.